Artist Publishing Practicum

 A keynote.

-On researching, writing and publishing for lifelong learners. learn more Kameelah Janan Rasheed artist, educator, learner, author, publisher 2pmArtist publishing 101:
+On researching, writing and publishing for lifelong learners. learn more + video Kameelah Janan Rasheed artist, educator, learner, author, publisher 2pmArtist publishing 101:

 Choose your own adventure